dyakonoff/cuba-validation/README.md

 ### Other reading

-1. There is an old version of this article that used different samples approach: one simple example per validation method.
-And which contains couple of small examples.
-It can be found [here](https://github.com/dyakonoff/cuba-validation-examples/tree/version-1).
+1. A previous version of this article that uses different samples approach: one simple example per validation method.
+It contains couple extra examples and can be found [here](https://github.com/dyakonoff/cuba-validation-examples/tree/version-1).
-1. There is a good article [Improvements in CUBAs REST API v2](https://www.road-to-cuba-and-beyond.com/improvements-in-cubas-rest-api-v2/) by Mario David if you'd like to read more about REST in CUBA.
+2. There is a good article ["Improvements in CUBAs REST API v2"](https://www.road-to-cuba-and-beyond.com/improvements-in-cubas-rest-api-v2/) by Mario David if you'd like to read more about REST in CUBA.
-1. Mario also wrote a god article [Security constraints in CUBA](https://www.road-to-cuba-and-beyond.com/security-constraints-in-cuba/) that you might want to look at to learn how use constraints and validations to implement access/security rules in the app.
+3. Mario also wrote a great article ["Security constraints in CUBA"](https://www.road-to-cuba-and-beyond.com/security-constraints-in-cuba/) that could help you to learn how to use constraints and validations to implement access/security rules in the CUBA app.

 [Top](#content)